-9.1 The village has a great variety of buildings in style, age and building materials.
+9.1 The parish has a great variety of buildings in style, age and building materials.
 There are 20 Listed buildings within the wider neighbourhood area.
 8 of which are located within Terrington village, 2 in Wiganthorpe, 3 within Mowthorpe and 7 in Ganthorpe.
+The Parish includes two scheduled monuments.
 It is essential that the location and design of new development has regard to the historic character of the local area.
-This protection is in accordance with the national guidance contained in paragraphs 196 and 200 to 211 of the NPPF and SP12 of the Ryedale Local Plan
+This protection is in accordance with the national guidance contained in paragraphs 196 and 200 to 211 of the NPPF and SP12 of the Ryedale Local Plan.